 So surely the same should be true for SEO for an eCommerce store such as a Magento shop.
 Success should be measured by the number of sales, the volume of sales, the number of new purchasers, and the number of abandoned baskets or enquiries.
 It should not be measured in terms of keyword rankings or other parameters such as inbound links, but directly on the actual sales data.

-Within print or magazine advertising, readership data is used to influence where ads are placed, but the effectiveness is measured on sales generated, not numbers of printed magazines.
+Within print or magazine advertising, readership data is used to influence where ads are placed, but the effectiveness is measured in sales generated, not numbers of printed magazines.

 Attributing SEO work to sales

 In a simple world, consumers would arrive just once at a website and either make a purchase or not.
-But in reality consumers may visit a website many times before purchase.
-For eCommerce SEO the most important task is first contact – getting the consumer to your Magento shop when first seriously searching for one of your products.
-It may be the consumer bookmarks the page and returns later as a direct visitor.
-For this reason the first interaction attribution model is best for eCommerce SEO.
+But in reality, consumers may visit a site many times before purchase.
+For eCommerce SEO, the most important task is the first contact – getting the consumer to your Magento shop when first seriously searching for one of your products.
+It may be that the consumer bookmarks the page and returns later as a direct visitor.
+For this reason, the first interaction attribution model is best for eCommerce SEO.

-Many business owners use Analytics to measure SEO success.
-But not all are aware of the very large differences in conversion data by attribution model, particularly for eCommerce.
-Analytics by default uses the last interaction attribution model which is well suited to PPC work, but less good for SEO work.
+Many business owners use analytics to measure SEO success.
+But not all are aware of the substantial differences in conversion data by the attribution model, particularly for eCommerce.
+Analytics, by default, uses the last interaction attribution model, which is well suited to PPC work, but less suitable for SEO work.

 An example of how attribution impacts SEO results for Magento store.